jbrown1618/vector/docs/api/vector.addrowtorow.md

 ## addRowToRow() function

-Returns a new matrix whose row at `targetRow` has had the row at `rowToAdd` added to it.
+An elementary row operations which returns a new matrix whose row at `targetRow` has had the row at `rowToAdd` added to it.

 <b>Signature:</b>